The earlier releases of Oracle Solaris used IP Filter as the firewall. In this release, PF is the only supported firewall.

 When using PF, note the following guidelines:

-To enable and use the PF firewall, see How to Configure the PF Firewall on Oracle Solaris.
+To enable and use the PF firewall, see How to Configure the Firewall on Oracle Solaris.

 PF is installed but disabled.
 The solaris-small-server, solaris-large-server, and solaris-desktop group packages install the PF firewall by default.

 Use SMF commands, such as svcadm enable firewall, to manage PF.
-For when to use the pfctl command, see Strategies for Converting IPF Rules to PF Rules.
+For when to use the pfctl command, see Using PF Features to Administer the Firewall.

 For an overview of SMF, see Chapter 1, Introduction to the Service Management Facility in Managing System Services in Oracle Solaris 11.4.
 For SMF procedures, see Chapter 3, Administering Services in Managing System Services in Oracle Solaris 11.4.